cactusdynamics/cactus-rt/examples/signal_handling_example/README.md

 Hints:

-- You can ignore the signals if you simply ignore calling `cactus_rt::WaitUntilTerminationSignal`.
+- You can ignore the signals if you simply ignore calling `cactus_rt::WaitForAndHandleTerminationSignal`.
 However, if still want to run the application indefinitely, you will need to ensure the main thread is alive yourself.